Tax Governance and Risk Management

 Tax Governance and Risk Management Policy

-The Board’s Audit Committee is the most direct channel for communication and interaction with the Board on accounting and tax issues.
-This policy is owned by the Group Chief Financial Officer, a member of The Economist Group’s Executive Team, and is approved by the Group Audit Committee.
+The Economist Group’s audit and risk committee is the most direct channel for communication and interaction with the Board on accounting and tax issues.
+This policy is owned by the Group Chief Financial Officer, a member of the Leadership Team, and is approved by the Economist Group’s audit and risk committee.

 Relationships with Tax Authorities